 Even if your pressures remain consistent, or your car has its own tyre pressure monitoring system, it makes good sense to regularly show your tyres some love; after all, they take a lot of abuse.

-Nasties like nails or screws can burrow themselves a home in your rubber, and occasionally a tumorous protrusion may form on either sidewall of a tyre, signifying an internal failure of the carcass.
+Nasties like nails or screws can burrow into your rubber, and occasionally a tumorous protrusion may form on either sidewall of a tyre, signifying an internal failure of the carcass.

 Finally, even the best most mollycoddled tyres wear out eventually.
-European law dictates at least 1.6mm of tread depth and most US states demand a similar 2/32".
-A tread depth gauge can tell you exactly how much tread is left on your rubber.
+Australian law dictates at least 1.5mm of tread depth.
+A tread depth gauge can tell you exactly how much tread is left.

 Alternatively, tyres have small lumps moulded into the bottom of their main radial tread grooves.
 When the surrounding rubber wears down level with these bumps, it's time for new boots.